sbplat/tangent-equation-calculator/README.md

 * Compute complex relationships using implicit differentiation
 * Exact and decimal output
 * Supports vertical lines

-## Planned Features

-* Web app
+* Comes with a web app and python module

 ## Running

+### Web App

 1. Clone this project.
+2. Run `index.py` to start the web server.
+3. Open the `localhost` address shown in the terminal in your browser.

+### Python Module

+1. Clone this project.
-2. Run `calculator.py` with Python 3.
+2. Run `calculator.py` to start the program.
-3. Enter the function, point, and output type.

 ## License